 A Legacy of Hope

-In its earliest years, the YWCA provided housing for young ladies coming to St. Joseph in pursuit of work and education.
+In its earliest years, the YWCA St. Joseph provided housing for young ladies coming to our community in pursuit of work and education.
 Later on, we reached into the wider community with help during the years of the Great Depression.
-In the mid-1900s, the YWCA was on the forefront of efforts toward racial integration and racial justice.
+In the mid-1900s, the YWCA St. Joseph was on the forefront of efforts toward racial integration and racial justice.
 Those goals continue to drive us and lay a foundation for all that we do.

 If you are worried about someone knowing you have visited this site then please read the following safety information!